Jubatian/rrpge-spec/specs/index.rst

 File "vid_arch.rst"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Video Display component of RRPGE and the architecture of display generation.
+The Graphics Display Generator component of RRPGE and the architecture of display generation.